Smaller25/PGM_molecule_generation/README.md

 # PGM_molecule_generation
+# Explainable and Hierachical molecule generation : JT-VAE and Bayesian GCN
-comparison of variant molecule generation models from VAE, Probabilistic Graphical Model
+comparison of variant molecule generation models improved based on VAE.
 This project is based on 4 open-source codes from github with some modification.

 1. MoLeR